LukeShortCloud/rootpages/markdown/virtualization.md

 GPU passthrough is useful for running a Windows virtual machine guest for gaming inside of Linux.
 It is recommended to have two video cards, one for Linux and one for the guest virtual machine.
 [1]

 Nvidia cards have a detection in the driver to see if the operating system has a hypervisor running.
-This can lead to a "Code: 43" error in the driver as it false-postively reports none.
+This can lead to a "Code: 43" error in the driver as it false-positively reports none.
 This affects Nvidia drivers starting with version 337.88.
 A work-a-round for this is to set a random "vendor_id" to a alphanumeric 12 character value and forcing KVM's emulation to be hidden.
 This does not affect ATI/AMD graphics cards.
 [2]

 ```
 # virsh edit <VIRTUAL_MACHINE>